Sam Steel

 Steel Legacy in the Mesilla Valley

 After Sam’s death, the Steels remained deeply involved with the life of southern New Mexico, operating a dairy and vineyard.
 Sam’s sister, Maude, wrote her NMSU thesis on water law in the Mesilla Valley, then worked for the New Mexico Historical Society.
-The Steel family’s agricultural legacy in the Mesilla Valley continues today in the Rio Grande Vineyard and Winery, run by Phillip "Gordon" Steel, Sam's nephew.
+The Steel family’s agricultural legacy in the Mesilla Valley continues with Phillip “Gordon” Steel, Sam’s nephew and former owner of the Rio Grande Vineyard and Winery.
 Gordon's siblings, Carol (Steel) Shepherd and Dr. Samuel L. Steel, also live locally.

 Tributes to Sam Steel

 Sam was interested in entomology, and after his death, professors at New Mexico A&M (as NMSU was called at the time) named a species of mealy bug for him, Bergrothia townsendi steelii (now called Spilococcus steeli).
 In 1998, NMSU granted Sam an honorary bachelor’s degree.
 Hiram Hadley, first college president, speaking at Sam’s funeral "Personally, I loved him with a paternal affection… I have had under my care many brilliant youths, a large number of whom now fill exalted positions in their chosen callings, but taken all in all, I have never known the superior, if the equal, of Samuel Steel."
 Sam Steel Way, the frontage road east of I-10, is named after Sam, as is the student-run café in Gerald Thomas Hall.
-Since 1993, NMSU College of Agricultural, Consumer and Environmental Sciences (ACES) honors Sam's memory each year by inducting the freshman class into the Sam Steel Society.
+Since 1993, NMSU College of Agricultural, Consumer, and Environmental Sciences (ACES) has honored Sam’s memory every year by inducting the graduating class into the Sam Steel Society.
 A home-away-from-home for the duration of their college experience, the community supports and encourages students as they strive to obtain what Sam Steel was so unjustly denied: graduation and a college degree.
-During NMSU's annual Homecoming initiation, ACES Freshmen have the Sam Steel Society symbol painted on their shirts, symbolizing their pledge to fulfill dreams Sam Steel was denied.
+As part of the annual Homecoming festivities, the College of ACES and its alumni hold the Sam Steel Welcoming Ceremony for freshmen and their families.
+After the ceremony, students may elect to have the Sam Steel Society symbol painted on their shirts, representing their pledge to fulfill the dreams Sam Steel was denied.